-18:00 Alejandro García Hermida (School of architecture of the Universidad Politécnica de Madrid) - Traditional Building Knowledge and Contemporary Practice.
+18:00 Alejandro García Hermida (School of architecture of the Universidad Politécnica de Madrid) - Contemporary traditional building techniques in Spain and Morocco.

 18:30 James Brainard (former Mayor of Carmel, Indiana, USA) - Dreaming of beauty is no utopia: Carmel (Indiana), from urban sprawl to the recognition as best city to live in.